manuaatitya/rob599-final-project/README.md

 ### New dataset tried:

 - Tried on a custom shoe dataset
 - Changed the multires parameter, which gives the maximum length of the fourier expansion to embed the input spatial coordinates and viewing direction.
+(Changed multires from 10 to 50, no significant changes observed in the final output)

+### Image Segmentation using SAM
+- We segmented the fork images using SAM to remove the background and only keeping the fork image as shown below.

 <!-- - [ ] Reproduce the results